orus-io/elm-spa/README.md

 #### Adding pages

-Adding a page to an application is done by calling the `Spa.addPublicPage` function.
+Adding a page to an application is done by calling the `Spa.addPublicPage` or the `Spa.addProtectedPage` function.
 It takes 3 arguments:

 - `mappers` is a Tuple of view mappers.
 For example, if the application view is a `Html msg`, the mappers will be: `( Html.map, Html.map )`.
 The duplication